qgis/QGIS-Documentation/docs/user_manual/print_composer/composer_items/composer_legend.rst

   layout.

 * With the |checkbox| :guilabel:`Only show items inside linked map`, only the legend items visible in the linked map will be listed in the legend.
+If you have more then one map you can click on :guilabel:`...` and select other maps from your layout.
-This tool remains available when |checkbox| :guilabel:`Auto-update` is active
+  This tool remains available when |checkbox| :guilabel:`Auto-update` is active.
 * While generating an atlas with polygon features, you can filter out legend items that lie outside the current atlas feature.
 To do that, check the
   |checkbox| :guilabel:`Only show items inside current atlas feature` option.